Leonidas C. Dyer: Dyer Anti-Lynching Bill introduced 1918

 Proponents of Dyer's anti-lynching bill believed that lynching and mob violence took away African-American citizens' rights under the Fourteenth Amendment.
 These rights included a speedy and fair trial by an impartial jury.
-Other citizen rights included the right to be informed of the nature of the crime accused, the ability to have witnesses in the defense's favor, and to be represented by council in court.
+Other citizen rights included the right to be informed of the nature of the crime accused, the ability to have witnesses in the defense's favor, and to be represented by counsel in court.
 Many blacks felt betrayed by the Republicans due to the bill's slow process to the Senate.
-A silent protest march by many blacks took place in front of the Capital grounds and White House in 1922 while the bill's constitutionality was being contemplated.
+A silent protest march by many blacks took place in front of the Capitol grounds and White House in 1922 while the bill's constitutionality was being contemplated.
 A protest sign read, "Congress discusses constitutionality while the smoke of burning bodies darkens the heavens."

 Senate filibuster 1922

 After Dyer's bill reached the Senate and received a favorable report from the Judiciary Committee, some Republican senators, including most prominently William Borah, an otherwise progressive Senator from Idaho, spoke against it.
 Borah was concerned about issues of state sovereignty and believed that the bill was not constitutional.
 He was especially concerned about the clause that provided for federal authorities to punish state officials "remiss in the suppression of lynchings."